jdedwards3/devextent/content/posts/jamstack-serverless-form-stateless-csrf-token.md

 ---
-title:
-  Build a Jamstack form with Serverless functions and a Stateless CSRF token
+title: Build a Jamstack form with Serverless functions and a Stateless CSRF Token
 metaDescription:
   Request a csrf token and post form data with the Fetch API using Azure Serverless functions to generate and verify a stateless csrf token and save